rjkviegas/skills-workshops/week-1/oop_1/README.md

 > You may have to run `gem install bundler` to install Bundler first.

 1. Wrap common behaviour into a class structure.
 That is; encapsulate common functionality within classes.

+## Resources

+* [Encapsulation definition 1](http://roboprog010.github.io/posts/technical/week5.html) (see the section about encapsulation)
+* [Encapsulation definition 2](https://devblast.com/b/ruby-inheritance-encapsulation-polymorphism) (see the section about encapsulation)